-Marine Oil Terminal Engineering Maintenance Standards (MOTEMS) Projects - The California State Lands Commission mandates that liquid bulk oil facilities comply with MOTEMS to prevent oil spills and protect public health and the environment.
+Marine Oil Engineering Terminal Maintenance Standards (MOTEMS) Projects - The California State Lands Commission mandates that liquid bulk oil facilities comply with MOTEMS to prevent oil spills and protect public health and the environment.
 To comply with MOTEMS, repairs and upgrades at several liquid bulk facilities are budgeted at \$8.8 million in FY 2020/21.
 Funding in the amount of \$4.9 million has been budgeted to complete the design and start construction on a new marine oil terminal at PBF Energy terminals (Berths 238-239), which includes the demolition/removal of concrete platforms, catwalks and access ramps, construction of a new platform, access ramp, berthing and landside mooring dolphins, catwalks, and a new fender system.
 At the Shell Terminal (Berths 167-169), funding of \$3.5 million is allocated for the demolition of an existing timber wharf, which will be replaced with a new concrete loading platform, access trestle, mooring dolphins, and steel catwalks, with construction beginning at the end of 2020.
 Additionally, \$0.4 million is budgeted for projects at NuStar, Phillips 66, and Vopak, which includes building new concrete platforms, trestles, dolphins, and catwalks.

 - Pasha Terminal In FY 2020/21, wharf restoration and enhancements at the Pasha Terminal (Berths 171-181) is budgeted at \$4.8 million.
-Replacing the main electrical equipment and construction of a new switchgear yard at Berths 176-179 is funded for \$3.3 million.
+Replacing the main electrical equipment and construction of a new switchgear yard at Berths 176-179 is funded at \$3.3 million.
 Replacement and repairs of a deteriorated wharf and bollards at Berths 179-181 are budgeted at \$1.0 million.
-To comply with Port of Los Angeles earthquake codes, \$0.3 million of the funding is allocated towards restoring the wharf at Berths 177-178.
+Funding of \$0.3 million is allocated for restoring the wharf at Berths 177-178 and to comply with seismic building codes.
 This work is set to begin construction in June 2021 and includes replacing the current structure and wharf to provide more utility to the tenant.
-A window upgrade and a roll-up door replacement on the transit shed on Berths 179-181 are budgeted at \$0.2 million.

-- APM Terminal Corridor Storage Tracks

-Expansion To accommodate larger rail

-volumes, the corridor storage track

-expansion at Pier 400 is funded at \$4.7

-million in FY 2020/21.
-This project includes

-extending the existing rail bridge; and adding

-five new railroad storage tracks, an asphalt

-access roadway, new crossovers, and

-switches.

-- Miscellaneous Terminal Improvements - A total of \$4.5 million has been budgeted in FY 2020/21 for various terminal improvements throughout the Port.
-At 300-306, a crane switchgear modernization, a position valve indicator replacement, transportation improvements, and an on-dock railyard expansion are budgeted at \$1.9 million.
-The closeout of the demolition at the former Matson Building is funded at \$1.3 million in FY 2020/21.
-Various projects at the Yusen Container Terminal (Berths 212-224) are budgeted at \$0.9 million and include the installation of a leak detection system, the removal and relocation

-of 10 landside crane stowage pin sockets, and an upgrade of the electrical feeders.
-Other miscellaneous terminal improvements are budgeted at \$0.4 million and include projects such as repairs and replacements at the World Cruise Center, a wharf rehabilitation at Berths 196-199, and the closeout of various other projects.
+A window upgrade and a roll-up door replacement on the transit shed on Berths 179-181 are budgeted at \$0.2 million. - APM Terminal Corridor Storage Tracks Expansion To accommodate larger rail volumes, the corridor storage track expansion at Pier 400 is funded at \$4.7 million in FY 2020/21.
+This project includes extending the existing rail bridge; and adding five new railroad storage tracks, an asphalt access roadway, new crossovers, and switches. - Miscellaneous Terminal Improvements - A total of \$4.5 million has been budgeted in FY 2020/21 for various terminal improvements throughout the Port.
+At Berths 300-306, crane switchgear modernization, position valve indicator replacement, transportation improvements, and an on-dock railyard expansion are budgeted at \$1.9 million.
+The closeout of the demolition at the former Matson Building is funded at \$1.3 million.
+Various projects at the Yusen Container Terminal (Berths 212-224) are budgeted at \$0.9 million and include the installation of a leak detection system, the removal and relocation of ten landside crane stowage pin sockets, and an upgrade of the electrical feeders.
+Other miscellaneous terminal improvements are budgeted at \$0.4 million and include projects such as repairs and replacements at the World Cruise Center, wharf rehabilitation at Berths 196-199, and the closeout of various other projects.